SebastianVillegasVelasquez/ML-projects/Student-performance/README.md

 4. Model selection and hyperparameter tuning.
 5. Final evaluation on a hold-out test set.

+## Final Model Performance

+The final model was evaluated on a hold-out test set that was not used during training or hyperparameter tuning.

+- RMSE: **1.8080**
+- R²: **0.7687**

+These results indicate that the model is able to explain approximately XX% of the variance in students' exam scores, with an average prediction error of approximately X points.

 ## Project structure

 Current repository structure (top-level):